Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

    - The `.PROMPT` file is cleaned up
    - Results are returned to both the `stop_dev_extension` caller and the waiting `launch_dev_extension` caller

+3. Cross-process session management:
+   - Session information is stored in a file in the system's temporary directory
+   - This allows sessions to be managed across different processes
+   - You can launch an extension in one process and stop it from another

 ## Implementation Details

 - `extensionManager.ts`: Singleton class that manages the lifecycle of extension test processes
+- `sessionStorage.ts`: Handles persistent storage of session information across processes
 - `types.ts`: Type definitions for the tools
 - `launchDevExtension.ts`: Implementation of the launch tool
 - `stopDevExtension.ts`: Implementation of the stop tool